bitcoin/bitcoin/doc/developer-notes.md

   ```

 - For consistency and friendliness to code generation tools, interface method
-  input and inout parameters should be ordered first and output parameters
+  input and in-out parameters should be ordered first and output parameters
   should come last.

   Example: